bazzline/distributed_media_converter/README.md

 This is a simple system to queue in media conversion, e.g. video to mkv, in a network where neither server nor client are always online.
 You just put in a task to convert and ask if the job is done.
+At the beginning, we will juse php with the build in webserver and a basic framework.
+We will put it to `/srv/webapps/net_bazzline/distributed_media_converter".

 # Thoughts